Aksh-a1/my-typescript-notes/README.md

-## Simple notes and code snippets I made while studying typescript.
+## Simple code snippets I made while studying typescript.
 You'll notice you can find most of them on the typescript website :stuck_out_tongue:
-Then why'd I do this, well just for fun :man_shrugging: :grin:
+Then why'd I do this?
+Well just for fun :man_shrugging: :grin:

 ***